Project-MONAI/tutorials/auto3dseg/tasks/hecktor22/README.md

 ## Data

-The HECKTOR22 challenge dataset [2,3] can be downloaded from [here](https://hecktor.grand-challenge.org).
+The HECKTOR22 challenge dataset [2,3] can be downloaded from [here](https://hecktor.grand-challenge.org) after the registration.
 Each user is responsible for checking the content of the datasets and the applicable licenses and determining if suitable for the intended use.
 The license for the HECKTOR22 dataset is different than MONAI license.

 ## References
 [1] Andriy Myronenko, Md Mahfuzur Rahman Siddiquee, Dong Yang, Yufan He and Daguang Xu: "Automated head and neck tumor segmentation from 3D PET/CT".
 In MICCAI (2022). https://arxiv.org/abs/2209.10809